 Customer’s Choice: the Best Rated Soldering Stations

-The Model WLC100 Weller Soldering Station – Editor’s Pick for Best All-Around Soldering Station
+The Model WLC100 Weller Soldering Station – Editor’s Pick Best Soldering Station for Professional

 We love that the Weller soldering station meets all UL safety requirements.
 A third-party tested the kit to ensure it performs to the highest standards.
 What’s more, its 12-month limited manufacturer’s warrant serves as a consumer safe haven.
 For just over $30, this soldering station is an affordable addition to any home workstation.

 - Suitable for a wide range of soldering projects

 - Long-lasting iron-tipped soldering pen

 - Low wattage slows warming times